dyikwong/dyikwong.github.io/README.md

 A `FeatureCollection` is created for each list of features, and a `Layer Group` is created for each file.
 The `points` object contains the type and individual array.
 The `all` array contains the collection of `point` objects.

-Iterating through each file's list of points, a timeline is creating using the `getInterval`.
+Iterating through each file's list of points, a timeline is created using the `getInterval`.
 The `pointToLayer` function takes the individual station, creates a point using `beautify marker` options according to the border and colors of that station.

 If the begin or end date is unknown, it is replaced with a `?`.